KevinDahlberg/marketplace-app/blog.md

 next up is creating using the $interval utility to have a 15 second timer

 got the interval to work, with an if statement in there just in case the number ever goes above or below the constraints

+moved the price change functionality from the factory to the market class.

+- next up is setting up buying items, reducing the cash when bought, and figuring out average cost

+items are now getting added to a "cart".
+I need to put a version of the inventory on the player side as well.
+Then make it so when an object is clicked, it gets added to an array of that object.

+set it up so that each item on the Player side has a quantity array in it.  when an item is clicked, the quantity array for the corresponding item in the player array gets an item of that price added to it.

+changed "quantity" so that it only counts the length of the array, not the actual items in it on the DOM

+** 2:11 taking a break **